KmolYuan/Pyslvs-UI/README.md

 Use shell command to build as [AppImage](https://github.com/AppImage/AppImages).

-After following operation, the executable file is located at `out` folder.
+After following operation, the executable file is in `out` folder.

 Make command: